mxz2013/segmentation_api/README.md

 - add -e WORKERS=NUM_WORKERS to set the number of workers for the server
 - add -e PORT=PORT_NUMBER to set the port number for the server
 - add -e HOST=HOST_ADDRESS to set the host address for the server

+The GPU inference is not tested yet due to the lack of GPU resource.

 or pull my docker image from docker hub
 `docker pull skyzhou323/segmentation-api:1.1`